Click Intensity Review

 Click Intensity is an outright scam, and there are many red flags I will discuss in my review.

 Many of you looking into business opportunities have had bad experiences with MLMs and network marketing companies before.
 The main idea behind this type of business model is that there are two ways to make money.

 1) Sell a product

 What is the product?
 “Ad packs”

-In the Concept Presentation PDF located here they briefly discuss the rise of online advertising.
+In their Concept Presentation PDF, they briefly discuss the rise of online advertising.
 However, they never actually tell us how we are supposed to sell advertising packages to these companies, or how selling ad packs actually makes us money.

 This is the first red flag with Click Intensity.
 They gloss over the product sales part of the opportunity, and quickly move into the recruitment details, and how you can “spend money to make money”.

 - level 1 (personally recruited affiliates) – 10%